 The HOKA ONE ONE Tor Summit Mid WP

-costs $180, which buys you the most comfortable hiking boot in this review.
+costs $180, which buys you supreme comfort.
 This product is very lightweight (2.19 lbs/pair), and beat out most of the other lightweight hikers in durability.
 It is also sufficiently supportive enough for easy and moderate trails with a variety of terrain obstacles.
 We found this boot to be an excellent choice for the majority of hikers who puts foot-happiness over sheer ruggedness.

 The Tor Summit soars above the competition in terms of comfort, and Los Angeles too.
 This photo was taken in Runyon Canyon, a short hike within the city.